Germany ends nuclear era as last reactors power down

-BERLIN: Germany will switch off its last three nuclear reactors on Saturday, exiting atomic power even as it seeks to wean itself off fossil fuels and manage an energy crisis caused by the war in Ukraine.
+BERLIN: Germany switched off its last three nuclear reactors on Saturday, exiting atomic power even as it seeks to wean itself off fossil fuels and manage an energy crisis caused by the war in Ukraine.

-While many Western countries are upping their investments in atomic energy to reduce their emissions, Germany is bringing an early end to its nuclear age.
+While many Western countries are upping their investments in atomic energy to reduce their emissions, Germany brought an early end to its nuclear age.

+It’s “the end of an era,“ the RWE energy firm said in a statement shortly after midnight confirming the three reactors had been disconnected from the electricity grid.

 Europe’s largest economy has been looking to leave behind nuclear power since 2002, but the phase-out was accelerated by former chancellor Angela Merkel in 2011 after the Fukushima nuclear disaster in Japan.